How are lodgers classified?

 Council tax is an annual fee which is calculated for a domestic property and is the occupier's responsibility to pay.
 Single occupiers can claim a council tax discount but it might be removed if a lodger is taken on for an indefinite period of time and the room becomes their main home.

-Legislate’s lawyer-approved Lodger Agreement is robust and fair.
-If you would like to book a demo of Legislate, please book here.
-Alternatively, sign up today and read our tutorial if you would like to create a lodger licence agreement!
+Legislate’s lawyer-approved Lodger Agreement is robust and fair and can be tailored to your specific requirements in minutes by answering simple questions.
+If you would like to book a demo of Legislate, please book a time.
+Alternatively, sign up today and read our tutorial if you would like to create your lodger licence agreement straight away!
+Don't forget to read our tips and article for find a lodger fast in 7 steps.